Mansfield Melancon Injury Lawyers in Louisiana

 A crash involving an 18-wheeler is not a car accident with a bigger vehicle.
 It is a fundamentally different legal case.
-If you or someone you know has been hurt in a collision with a commercial truck in Louisiana, understanding why these cases are uniquely complex could be the difference between a fair recovery and getting far less than you deserve.
 Our Baton Rouge truck accident lawyers and New Orleans truck accident attorneys handle these cases across all three of our Louisiana markets.

 The Weight Difference Changes Everything

 A fully loaded 18-wheeler can weigh up to 80,000 pounds under FMCSA federal weight regulations.
 The average passenger vehicle weighs around 4,000 pounds.
-In a collision, physics does most of the damage before anyone makes a legal decision.
 Trucking crashes produce catastrophic injuries at rates that standard car accidents do not, including traumatic brain injuries, spinal cord damage, multiple fractures, organ damage, and fatalities.

 18 Wheeler Accident Cases Involve Multiple Potentially Liable Parties

-In a standard car accident, you typically deal with one at-fault driver and one insurance policy.
-In a trucking case, liability can extend to several parties simultaneously.
+In a trucking case, liability can extend to several parties simultaneously:

 Why an 18 Wheeler Accident Lawyer Moves Fast on These Cases